wduquette/joe/mdbook/src/vm.md

 - *slot*: A stack slot
 - *sub*: A subclass
 - *sup*: A superclass
+- *trace*: A callable trace added to the current call-frame.
 - *v*: A local variable

 ## Instructions